ulan17/Simple-Tic-Tac-Toe/README.md

 # Simple-Tic-Tac-Toe
-Simple Tic Tac Toe in console application
+A simple Tic Tac Toe in console application.

+Source code is open.
+Do whatever you want with this code.